 I used to write down the gigs I went to – confusingly varying from writing the bands in the order I saw them, to writing the headline band first.
 Anyway, here is that hand written list with those first two concerts I saw by seminal Manchester pop group The Stone Roses.
 27.7.1987 and 29.2.1988.

-Mark flew home to California a couple of months later and Danny and I decided to join him.
+At this point Danny and I decided to join our American guitarist, Mark, in California to give Bluetrain a go over there.
+Mark had returned a few months earlier as his visa had run out.
 We stayed in a place called Riverside, about an hour outside of L.A. for six months.
-We formed an American version of Bluetrain, played a few gigs, made some recordings.
+We played a few gigs, made some recordings.
 Got jobs.
 Hung out.
 Went to some gigs.
 We were in a record shop in Hollywood one day when to my absolute delight not only did I see the Bluetrain 12” ‘Land of Gold’ but also, the new single by The Stone Roses, ‘Elephant Stone’.
-I bought them both (I have the Bluetrain record, still in cellophane with the $5.79 price sticker on!)
+I bought them both (I have the Bluetrain record, still in cellophane with the $5.79 price sticker on.)

 Here’s the ‘Elephant Stone’ 12” produced by Peter Hook.